 And the what you are going to do is so important it warrants its own section in this article, Applying the 3 Referral Platinum Principles (section 4, below the final two steps).
 So hang on with me as we finish Step 4 and 5 and then dive back into building the referral generating plan.

 Step 4: Weave in the critical language to plant referral seeds

-A fundamental principle is to never ask for referrals.
+A fundamental principle of a referral explosion is to never ask for referrals.
 It is what makes my system, my plan for you different from others.
-The secret ingredient to making that happen is to weave in language that plants referral seeds.
+The secret ingredient for making referrals happen is to weave in language that plants referral seeds.
 With the right kind of referral seeds you never need to ask for a referral.
+Click To Tweet